Skip to main content

 Press the “Settings” button

-Select “Hardware” in the left table.
+Select “Cameras” in the left table.

 Make sure the Selected camera is “Prediktera Simulator Camera”.